theislab/Chem-PerturBridge/README.md

 ### 2. Set up the SLURM parameters for the pipeline script.
 If you want to run the dataset pseudobulking pipeline, e.g. for the Sci-plex dataset: `./pipelines/sciplex/sciplex_pseudobulking.sh`, you need to determine the parameters such as the number of cpus or the requested memory for the node under the commented lines by editing `#SBATCH` lines inside the script.

-However, for Tahoe you need to change the arguments under `sbatch` command in the script `./pipelines/tahoe/tahoe_pseudobulking_parallel.sh`:
+However, for Tahoe you need to change the arguments under `sbatch` command in the script `./pipelines/tahoe/tahoe_pseudobulking_parallel.sh`.

+For example:

 ```
 sbatch -W -J pseudobulk_tahoe \